-- 1-2 recent, passport-sized photos to attach to your application.
+- One recent, passport-sized photo to attach to your application.
+See photo requirements.

-- Acceptance Letter from Arcadia University – You will receive an original Arcadia Acceptance letter in your Acceptance Pack.
-Most Consulates require one original and one copy.
-Refer to your consulates website for final requirements.
+- Certification of Enrollment Letter from Arcadia University – You will receive an original Arcadia Certificate of Enrollment Letter in your Visa Pack.

-The following items are not always required.
-However, it is highly recommended that you include them with your application in the event they are requested:
+The following items may be required by your Consulate; however, it is highly recommended that you confirm with your consulate whether or not they are needed:

-- Bank Account Statement or Letter – The Consulate will require an original bank statement or an original bank letter to accompany the Affidavit of Support.
-You will need to refer to your consulates website to verify if they require a statement or a letter as requirements vary depending on which consulate you use.
+- Bank Account Statement or Letter – The Consulate will require an original bank statement or an original bank letter to prove that you have funds to support yourself while living in Turkey.

-- Copy of your round trip flight itinerary – The Consulate will require a copy of your flight itinerary verifying an arrival and departure flight.
+- Copy of your round trip flight itinerary – The Consulate may require a copy of your flight itinerary verifying an arrival and departure flight.
 If you do not have an itinerary showing that you are returning to the U.S. at the end of your stay, your visa application could be rejected.
 Most consulates will accept a copy/print out from your travel agent/service or airline.
-You should have this itinerary notarized if you mail the application.

 Other important notes:

-- Be aware that each Turkish consulate office retains the right to amend its visa process at any time.
-Please refer back to your consulate's website frequently throughout the process.
-As Arcadia University becomes aware of changes in the visa process, we will alert you by email.
+- As previously mentioned, each Turkish Consulate retains the right to amend its visa process at any time.
+Please refer back to your consulate's website or contact them directly with any questions pertaining to their requirements.

 - Retain at least one photocopy of all documents presented to the Consulate.